ozdemre/RoboND-Perception/README.md

 3. HSV for color histogram.

 I suggest to go higher especially for number of point clouds, but I got some satisfactory result and had lack of resources.
+Maybe doubling the object could increase some of the confidence values that I get.(soap and snacks, see below)

 Here is my confusion matrix.